zkemail/noirProver/README.md

 Each proof generation creates a unique ID (UUID) and stores the complete proof result on the server in `.cache/proofs/`.
 The Proof ID is displayed in the UI and can be used to retrieve the proof later via the `/proof/:id` endpoint.

+**Automatic Redirect:**

+After successful proof generation, the page will automatically redirect to `https://pay.zk.email/claim?proofId={proofId}` after 2.5 seconds, allowing users to see the success message before being redirected to the claim page.

 ## POST /gmail/fetch-email

 Fetches an email using a provided access token with a custom search query and generates a ZK proof.
 Useful if you already have an access token from a previous OAuth flow.